PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Conclusion

 \section{Conclusion}

 In this paper, we present two novel frameworks, named PV-RCNN and PV-RCNN++, for accurate 3D object detection from point clouds.
 Our PV-RCNN framework adopts a novel voxel set abstraction module to deeply integrates both the multi-scale 3D voxel CNN features and the PointNet-based features to a small set of keypoints, and the learned discriminative keypoint features are then aggregated to the RoI-grid points through our proposed RoI-grid pooling module to capture much richer contextual information for proposal refinement.
-Our PV-RCNN++ further improves the PV-RCNN framework by efficiently generating more representative keypoints with our novel sectorized proposal-centric keypoint sampling strategy, and also by equipping with our proposed VectorPool aggregation module to learn structure-preserved local features in both the voxel set abstraction module and RoI-grid pooling module.
-Thus, our PV-RCNN++ finally achieves better performance with much faster running speed than the PV-RCNN.
+Our PV-RCNN++ further improves PV-RCNN framework by efficiently generating more representative keypoints with our novel sectorized proposal-centric keypoint sampling strategy, and also by equipping with our proposed VectorPool aggregation module to learn structure-preserved local features in both the voxel set abstraction module and RoI-grid pooling module.
+Thus, our PV-RCNN++ finally achieves better performance with much faster running speed than the original PV-RCNN framework.

-Both of our proposed two PV-RCNN frameworks significantly outperform previous 3D detection methods and achieve new state-of-the-art performance on both the Waymo Open Dataset and the KITTI 3D detection benchmark, and extensive experiments are designed and conducted to deeply investigate the individual components of our proposed frameworks.
+Our final PV-RCNN++ framework significantly outperforms previous 3D detection methods and achieve state-of-the-art performance on both the validation set and testing set of the large-scale Waymo Open Dataset, and extensive experiments have been designed and conducted to deeply investigate the individual components of our proposed frameworks.